The more sexual partners you have the higher your frequency of testing should be. Test for HIV and other STIs at the same time.

-Gono, Syphilis, Chlamydia – most of the STI’s that you can catch are also pretty easy to test for and even treat.
-But an STI left alone for too long may cause damage to the body, chronic illness and or disease.
+Gono, Syphilis, Chlamydia – most of the STI’s that you can catch are also pretty easy to test for and treat.
+But an STI left alone for too long may cause damage to the body.
 So regular testing is important.
-Remember that all STI’s can occur without symptoms associated with that particular bug being even remotely present.
+Remember that all STI’s can occur without symptoms.
+You may have one and not even know it!

-If you or your partner have other lovers and you’re all fucking each other in whatever configuration you’ve determined then you should be testing regularly (at least twice a year) for STI’s.
+If you or your partner have other lovers and you’re all fucking each other in whatever configuration you’ve determined, then you should be testing regularly for HIV and STI’s, roughly 4 times a year.
 The more sexual partners you have the higher your frequency of testing should be.
 Test for HIV and other STIs at the same time.
-Having a current STI like Gono, Syphilis or Chlamydia may increase your chances of HIV transmission ten fold.

 Different populations (that’s health sector speak for a group of people) have different levels of risk associated with STI transmission.
 For example, young people aged 15-24 are extremely vulnerable to chlamydia and gonorrhoea with some of the highest recorded rates found amongst Australian youth.
 Aboriginal and Torres Strait Islanders, MSM (Men Who Have Sex With Men), Transgender folk, Sex Workers - all of these groups have different recommendations in terms of what a person should be testing for as well as the frequency in which they should be tested.